mohammedsalman99/Phishing-Unfolding/README.md

 3.  **Preserve:** Capture all DNS logs as they contain the forensic fragments of the exfiltrated data.
 4.  **Reset:** Forced credential reset for the compromised user `michael.ascot`.

----
-*Developed as part of my Cybersecurity specialization.
-For more information, contact me at mhumdanwerdw@gmail.com.*